Python Turtle - Lesson 2

 4 print(number)

-Change your code to the code below.
+Change your code so it matches the code below.

 1number_list = range(1, 101)